Aliskiren/amlodipine/hydrochlorothiazide

 Aliskiren/amlodipine/hydrochlorothiazide, sold under the brand name Amturnide, is a fixed-dose combination medication that is used to treat high blood pressure.
-It contains aliskiren, amlodipine, and hydrochlorothiazide.
+It contains aliskiren, a renin inhibitor; amlodipine, as the besylate, a calcium channel blocker; and hydrochlorothiazide, a thiazide diuretic.
 It is taken by mouth.

 It was approved for medical use in the United States in December 2010.
 Amturnide was withdrawn by Novartis from the US market in 2017.